 Crusher Girl, one of the contestants in episode 7, is basically a blue-skinned Twi'lek in S&M gear.

 "Groundhog Day" Loop: In episode 10, Dandy, Meow, and QT all get stuck in a mobius loop due to a huge release of Pyonium energy.
-QT is the first to become suspicious, but all of them catch on with a serious case of Deja Vu.
-After coming to the completely wrong conclusion about what is happening, the narrator breaks it to them what is going on.
+They all remember the repeated days, but are apparently too dumb to notice anything strange, simply assuming that the town is monotonous.
+QT is the first to become suspicious and finally the crew realizes something is up..
+After coming to the completely wrong conclusion about what was happening, the narrator has to finally explain it to them.

 Narrator: Get it through your heads and GET ON WITH THE STORY!